AidanLam06/QueensSolver/README.md

 ```

 ### Output:
-The program will return a board with the correct placements for the crowns or if there is no solution will return a status of "INFEASABLE"
+The program will return a board with the correct placements for the crowns or if there is no solution will return a status of "INFEASIBLE"

 ## The Math
 ### For this problem, the constraints are: